-a.
-Opinion polls have indicated that many Italians favour a general pardon.

-- b.
-The opposition may be persuaded to help since amnesties must by approved by a two-thirds majority in parliament. - c.
-During a recent visit to a large prison, the Pope, whose pronouncements are taken seriously, appealed for 'a gesture of clemency.' - d.
-Shortly before the recommendation was made, 58 prisons reported disturbances in a period of two weeks. - 114.
+- (1) Opinion polls have indicated that many Italians favour a general pardon. - (2) The opposition may be persuaded to help since amnesties must be approved by a two third majority in the parliament. - (3) During a recent visit to a large prison, the pope, whose pronouncements are taken seriously, appeared for 'a gesture of clemency'. - (4) Shortly before the recommendation was made, 58 prisons reported disturbances in a period of two weeks. - 114.
 The offer of the government to make iodised salt available at a low price of one rupee per kilo is welcome, especially since the government seems to be so concerned about the ill effects of non-iodised salt.
 But it is doubtful whether the offer will actually be implemented.
 Way back in 1994, the government, in an earlier effort, had prepared reports outlining three new and simple but experimental methods for reducing the costs of iodisation to about five paise per kilo.
-But these reports have remained just those reports on paper.

-Which one of the following, if true, most weakens the author's contention that it is doubtful whether the offer will be actually implemented?

-- a.
-The government proposes to save on costs by using the three methods it has already devised for iodisation. - b.
-The chain of fair-price distribution outlets now covers all the districts of the state. - c.
-Many small-scale and joint-sector units have completed trials to use the three iodisation methods for regular production. - d.
-The government which initiated the earlier effort is in place even today and has more information on the effects of non-iodised salt. - 115.
+But these reports have remained just those-reports on paper.
+Which one of the following, if true, most weakens the author's contention that it is doubtful whether the offer will be actually implemented? - (1) The government proposes to save on costs by using the three methods it has already devised for iodisation. - (2) The chain of fair-price distribution outlets now covers all the districts of the state. - (3) Many small-scale and joint-sector units have completed trials to use the three iodisation methods for regular production. - (4) The government which initiated the earlier effort is in place even today and has more information on the effects of noniodised salt. - 115.
 About 96% of Scandinavian moths have ears tuned to the ultrasonic pulses that bats, their predators, emit.
 But the remaining 4% do not have ears and are deaf.
-However, they have a larger wingspan than the hearing moths, and also have higher wing-loadings the ratio between a wing's area and its weight meaning higher maneuverability.
+However, they have a larger wingspan than the hearing moths, and also have higher wingloadings- the ratio between a wing's area and its weight-meaning higher maneuverability.